fnando/codestyle/README.md

 There are 3 distinct configuration files.

-- `@fnando/codestyle`: the base file
+- `@fnando/codestyle`: the base file, which covers regular TypeScript, as well as React's.
-- `@fnando/codestyle/react`: a React configuration that extends the base file.
 - `@fnando/codestyle/react-native`: a React Native configuration that extends the base file.

 Create a file `tsconfig.json` with the following lines, extending from the file you care about.
 Don't forget to specify the source directory.